 As a possible strategy to improve the diversity of solutions, we make the fields $g_i(t)$ explicitly space-time dependent.
-To specify the driving protocol, we are going to divide the lattice into $M$ non-overlapping clusters, see Fig.~\ref{fig:2}, and here we assume the transverse field of the form
+To specify the driving protocol, we are going to divide the lattice into $M$ nonoverlapping clusters, see Fig.~\ref{fig:2}, and here we assume the transverse field of the form

-where $d^{(k)}_i$ is a distance of $i$th lattice site from the center of the cluster and $f^{(k)}$ is a function determining the shapes of the propagating fronts in $k$th cluster ($f^{(k)}$ is equal to zero for spins that do not belong to the $k$th cluster).
-In this work, we use Euclidean distance on 1D and 2D lattice and mean position of the spins belonging to the cluster to specify its center, as depicted in Fig.~\ref{fig:2}.
-We assume time-independent velocity $v^{(k)}$, which depends on the maximal $d^{(k)}_i$ for spins belonging to the $k$th cluster, $d^{(k)}_{max}$, and on the shape of the front encoded by $f^{(k)}$.
+where $f^{(k)}$ is nonzero for spins inside $k$th cluster, and zero for spins that do not belong to the cluster, $d^{(k)}_i$ is a distance of $i$th lattice site from the center of the cluster and a function $f^{(k)}$ determines the shapes of the propagating fronts.

+In this work, we use Euclidean distance on 1D and 2D lattice and mean position of the spins belonging to the cluster to specify its center.
+We assume time-independent velocity $v^{(k)}$, which depends on the maximal $d^{(k)}_i$ for spins belonging to the $k$th cluster, $d^{(k)}_{\mathrm{max}}$, and on the shape of the front encoded by $f^{(k)}$.
 Here, we take a linear front with the (possibly cluster-dependent) spatial slope $\alpha^{(k)}$,

 where we limit the possible values to lie between $0$ and $1$, introducing $[x]_{0,1} = \max(0, \min(1, x))$.
-Finally, the velocity $v^{(k)} = \frac{1+ \alpha^{(k)} d^{(k)}_{max}}{\alpha^{(k)} t_a}$, where $t_a$ is the annealing time.
-Such a front is initialized at the center of the cluster and propagates toward the cluster's boundaries, utilizing total available time $t_a$.
+Finally, the velocity $v^{(k)} = \frac{1+ \alpha^{(k)} d^{(k)}_{\mathrm{max}}}{\alpha^{(k)} t_a}$, where $t_a$ is the annealing time.
+Such a front is initialized at the center of the cluster and propagates toward the cluster's boundaries, see Fig.~\ref{fig:2}, utilizing total available time $t_a$.
 For alternative constructions of the driving protocol with multiple critical fronts, see Ref.~\cite{mohseni_engineering_2018}.

 In the limit of $\alpha^{(k)} \to 0$, we recover the standard homogeneous protocol with $g_i(t) = 1 - \frac{t}{t_a}$; however, then the spatial velocity $v^{(k)} \to \infty$, limiting effective causal communication.
 In the limit of $\alpha^{(k)} \to 1$, one recovers a one-spin-at-a-time protocol limiting the spatial extend of quantum fluctuations.
 This intuition allows us to expect optimal results for some intermediate values of the slope~$\alpha^{(k)}$.